Bev-Facey-Robotics/BFH15254Repo/README.md

 This repository contains the public FTC SDK for the CENTERSTAGE (2023-2024) competition season.

+## TODO
+Try and get auto working
+Do Roadrunner
+Thread for odo or install a extenstion hub for encoder stuf

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.